accmelons567-ship-it/caddy-guide/README.md

 ```
 nano /etc/caddy/caddy.env
 ```
+paste this in here
 ```
 DUCKDNS_API_TOKEN=your-actual-token-here
 ```
+save and exit
 ```
 chmod 600 /etc/caddy/caddy.env
 ```
+now link it to system service
 ```
 systemctl edit caddy
 ```
+It should say "anything between here and the comment below will be contents".
+Put this exactly between the comment lines:
 ```
 [Service]

 EnvironmentFile=/etc/caddy/caddy.env
 ```
-Put this between the comment lines

-It should say

-### anything between here and the comment below will be contents

-(Paste here)

-### edits below this comment will be discarded
+save and reload daemon
 ```

 systemctl daemon-reload